beam-community/elixir-companies/README.md

 #### Gaming

 * [22cans](http://www.22cans.com/) ([GitHub](https://github.com/22cans)) - 22cans is an independent game studio founded by the industry legend and creator of God Game genre, Peter Molyneux.
 Creators of Curiosity and Godus.
+* [Bold Poker](https://boldpoker.net) - ([GitHub](https://github.com/boldpoker)) - Bold Poker transforms mobile devices into an efficient and professional poker dealer.
+Elixir is used for the backend communication service the clients connect to as well as for the website.
 * [Undead Labs](http://undeadlabs.com/) ([GitHub](https://github.com/undeadlabs)) - Creators of the smash hit survival-fantasy game _State of Decay_ and forthcoming tactical creature battler _Moonrise_.

 #### Government